 Rule 36 cards, from 6 to AS

-Four players are divided into teams of two and face their playing partner.
-The first team who reaches 1000 points, 1500 points or 2000 points wins the game.
-The points are collected by the announcements or the points of the obtained fold cards.
+Four players divide into teams of two and face their playing partner.
+The first team to reach 1000, 1500 or 2000 points wins the game.
+The points are accumulated by the announcements or the points of the obtained fold cards.

-The cards are arranged in the same way in each suit.
-In this game, a suit is defined as Train, Cheese, Chocolate and Mountain.
+The cards in each suit are arranged in the same way.
+In this game, colours are Train, Cheese, Chocolate and Mountain.
 In each suit there are 6, 7, 8, 9, 10, Jack, Queen, King and Ace.

 The 6, 7, 8 and 9 cards are worth 0 points, but the 10 is worth 10 points; the Jack, 2 points; the Queen, 3 points; the King, 4 points; the Ace, 11 points.

-At the beginning of each deal, a player designates a suit as "trump".
-The goal is to win the most points with this suit.
-In the trump suit, the value of the cards changes: 6, 7, 8, 10, Queen and King keep their point values, but the 9, which is now called the "Nell", is worth 14 points and the Jack becomes the trump card, called the "Bour" and is worth 20 points.
+At the beginning of each deal, a player designates a suit as a "trump".
+The aim is to win as many points as possible with this suit.
+In the trump suit, the value of the cards changes: 6, 7, 8, 10, Queen and King keep their point values, but the 9, which is now called the "Nell", is worth 14 points and the Jack becomes the main card, called the "Bour", and is worth 20 points.

-The total of points of a deal is 157 points.
+The total points of a deal are 157 points.
 Note that 5 points are added to the team that picked up the last trick (usually called the "five of der").

 Sometimes there are ties in the announcements.
-In this case, the announcement with the most cards takes precedence, followed by the announcement with the highest value card, and then the announcement with the trump(s).
-If it is impossible to break the tie, both teams score the points they have earned.
+In this case, the announcement with the most cards takes precedence, followed by the announcement with the highest value card, then the announcement with trump(s).
+If it is not possible to break the tie, both teams score the points they have won.

 Depending on the customs and regions, it is requested to show the announcements.

-The team with the highest number of announcements validates its points.
+The team with the highest announcement(s) validates its points.
 The other team cannot validate the points of the announcement.

 3 cards of the same suit in a row: 20 points